How to create high-quality image segmentation masks quickly and easily

 This is in contrast to other annotation types such as image classification or bounding boxes, which may be faster to label, but less accurate.
 In short, annotations generated from image segmentation tend to end up with the most widely applicable and versatile models, because they are the most focused on what is in the contents of an image.

-How does an AI data engine support complex image segmentation?
+How does an AI data factory support complex image segmentation?

-In addition, AI data engines typically include additional features that specifically help optimize your image segmentation project.
+In addition, AI data factories typically include additional features that specifically help optimize your image segmentation project.

 Automating the image segmentation labeling task